leveldown-security/SVD-Loader-Ghidra/README.md

 ## Usage

-The script can be found in the `leveldown security` folder.
+The script can be found in the `leveldown security` folder in Ghidra's Script Manager.
 [More info here.](https://leveldown.de/blog/svd-loader/)

 ## Getting SVDs